Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

-In \cite{Tuckwell_Rodriguez_Wan_2003}, the authors work on the determination of firing time.
-They consider a stochastic FitzHugh-Nagumo model for one neuron, with Brownian noise on $X$, obtain approximation of firing times and compare them with numerical simulations.
+In~\cite{Tuckwell_Rodriguez_Wan_2003}, the authors work on the determination of firing times.
+They consider a stochastic FitzHugh-Nagumo model for one neuron, with Brownian noise on $X$, obtain an approximation of firing times, and compare them with numerical simulations.

-Even if the majority of authors consider a noise only on one equation of the model, some study stochastic models with two noises.
-Berglund and Landon describe the behavior of the deterministic FitzHugh-Nagumo model for one neuron in \cite{Berglund_Landon_2012}, and consider the stochastic model, with noise on both equations, to work on the behavior of the interspike interval and the distribution of oscillations of the solution.

-In \cite{TatchimBemmo_SieweSiewe_Tchawoua_2013}, Tatchim Bemmo, Siewe Siewe and Tchawoua focus on a quite different stochastic model by considering additive noise $\eta$ on the dynamics of $X$, and multiplicative noise $\xi$ on the dynamics of $C$, both defined as sinusoidal function of correlated Brownian motions.
-They choose to avoid Gaussian noises since it is an unbounded noise.
-They also consider a deterministic and periodic entrance signal in the first equation.
-They observe abrupt transitions of the potential membrane $X$ when the intensity of the noise is gradually changed.
+In~\cite{TatchimBemmo_SieweSiewe_tchawoua_2013}, Tatchim Bemmo, Siewe Siewe, and Tchawoua focus on a quite different stochastic model by considering additive noise $\eta$ on the dynamics of $X$, and multiplicative noise $\xi$ on the dynamics of $C$, both defined as sinusoidal functions of correlated Brownian motions.
+They choose to avoid Gaussian noises since they are unbounded.
+They also consider a deterministic and periodic entrance signal in the first equation, and observe abrupt transitions of the membrane potential $X$ when the intensity of the noise is gradually changed.

-In general, a lot of authors focus on a noise on only one variable.
-In \cite{Leon_Samson_2018}, León and Samson consider a FitzHugh-Nagumo model with a noise on $C$ but not on $X$, i.e. $\sigma_X = 0$, and study the properties of the equations for one neuron.
-In particular, they focus on hypoellipticity of the model, the existence and uniqueness of an invariant probability and a mixing property by establishing a link between the model and the class of stochastic damping Hamiltonian systems.
-They also consider neuronal modeling questions and study the generation of spikes in function of parameters of the model.
-On the contrary, the article \cite{Uda_2019} focuses on stochastic FitzHugh-Nagumo model with noise in the dynamics of $X$, and $\sigma_C=0$.
+In general, a lot of authors focus on noise on only one variable.
+In~\cite{Leon_Samson_2018}, León and Samson consider a FitzHugh-Nagumo model with noise on $C$ but not on $X$, \textit{i.e.} $\sigma_{X} = 0$, and study the properties of the equations for one neuron.
+In particular, they focus on the hypoellipticity of the model, the existence and uniqueness of an invariant probability, and a mixing property by establishing a link between the model and the class of stochastic damping Hamiltonian systems.
+They also consider neuronal modeling questions and study the generation of spikes according to the parameters of the model.
+On the contrary, the article~\cite{Uda_2019} focuses on the stochastic FitzHugh-Nagumo model with noise in the dynamics of $X$, and $\sigma_{C}=0$.
 They study one neuron in a periodically forced regime.
-This study relies on the theory of Markovian Random Dynamical System.
-The model is driven by a cosinus signal, and Uda studies the spike rate and compares it with the probability of two-points motion of membrane potential. \\
+This study relies on the theory of Markovian Random Dynamical Systems.
+The model is driven by a cosine signal, and Uda studies the spike rate and compares it with the probability of a two-point motion of membrane potential.

+However, some do study stochastic models with two noises.
+Berglund and Landon describe the behavior of the deterministic FitzHugh-Nagumo model for one neuron in~\cite{Berglund_Landon_2012}, and consider the stochastic model, with noise on both equations, to work on the behavior of the interspike interval and the distribution of oscillations of the solution.